 With traditional real estate investing, you generally have to deal with a lot of stiff competition for available properties at the right price.
 After many hours of research and poring over listings, you’ll then be bidding against many other investors vying for those very same properties.
 It’s not like that with vacant land, though.

 Most investors are fixated on single- and multi-family housing and commercial properties, usually never even considering investing in vacant land.
 So with land there is very little competition.
 And this low bidding competition (demand) generally means lower prices – a huge advantage for you.

 2. Hands-Off Investment

-Of all the reasons why buying vacant land is a wise investment in Washington DC and North Carolina, this one is often overlooked, but should actually have the most appeal to investors.
+Of all the reasons why buying vacant land is a wise investment in Charlotte, this one is often overlooked, but should actually have the most appeal to investors.
 Compared to, say, buying, rehabbing, and flipping houses, buying and selling land is a breeze.

 Unlike with houses, you won’t have to do any remodeling, renovating, or refurbishing.
 And you won’t have the hassle of dealing with tenants and their many problems and complaints.
 The land just sits there . . . ready for someone to buy it and build on it.

 By definition, vacant land owners in Charlotte are absentee landlords.
 This means that landowners don’t have the emotional attachment to the property that homeowners often do – an attachment that can drive the sale price up unreasonably.

 Further, the land is oftentimes costing the owners money.
 They aren’t producing any income with it, just paying yearly property taxes.
 As a result, they are motivated to sell, usually for a very low price.

 4. Greater Income Potential